 Another project which led to urban regeneration on a large scale is The Cheonggyecheon River Park in Seoul, Korea.
 Originally the site of an elevated freeway, the stream had deteriorated into an open sewer and the freeway’s underside also fell into disarray.
 The regeneration project saw to the revival of the stream and the creation of a multi-functional linear park.
 The linear park has now become the central space in city life, it is used for cultural events, for recreation and most of all provides a renewed habitat for plants and animals.
 It has even shown environmental benefits by lowering the overall temperatures in the area.

 A peculiar experience of crossing over a stream in an urban metropolis Source: https://inhabitat.com

 This riverfront space provides an escape in the heart of the city, it is now a site for flourishing flea markets, major events, and art installations.
 It has made the surrounding areas thrive and is a safe, accessible to all haven amidst the chaos of the city.

 The Riverpark well-lit and active even at night

 It is divided into three zones, first, the vivid red square which aims to engage users into interaction through physical activities and games.
 It is also the location of the marketplace on the weekends.
-It has a fitness area, a Thai-style boxing rink and biking tracks as well.
+It has a fitness area, a Thai-style boxing rink, and biking tracks as well.

-The amber hued plaza
+The amber-hued plaza

-Next is the psychedelic black square with its undulating surface and waves moving, curving and turning around the objects in the square to create a doppler-effect like diagram.
+Next is the psychedelic black square with its undulating surface and waves moving, curving and turning around the objects in the square to create a doppler-effect like a diagram.
 The pattern on the floor in this square is placed at the foreground to create interest, the square also features a Moroccan-themed fountain, a very traditional element placed in an avant-garde space.

 The black square with its undulating topography